-The Downley School will:-
+The Downley School will:

-- Actively promote the importance and value of good attendance to pupils and their parents - Form positive relationships with pupils and parents - Contribute to a whole school approach which reinforces good school attendance; with good teaching and learning experiences that encourage all pupils to attend and to achieve - Comply with the Registration Regulations, England, 2006 and other attendance related legislation
+- Actively promote the importance and value of good attendance to pupils and their parents - Form positive relationships with pupils and parents - Contribute to a whole school approach which reinforces good school attendance; with good teaching and learning experiences that encourage all pupils to attend and achieve - Comply with the Education Regulations, England 2016 and other attendance related regulations - Implement systems to report, record and monitor the attendance of all pupils, including those who are educated off-site - Analyse attendance data to identify causes and patterns of absence - Contribute to the evaluation of school strategies and interventions - Work with other agencies to improve attendance and support pupils and their families

-- Implement systems to report, record and monitor the attendance of all pupils, including those who are educated off-site - Analyse attendance data to identify causes and patterns of absence - Contribute to the evaluation of school strategies and interventions - Work with other agencies to improve attendance and support pupils and their families - Document interventions used to a standard required by the Local Authority should legal proceedings be instigated
+Document interventions used to a standard required by the Local Authority should legal proceedings be instigated

-Request that Parents will:
+Requests that Parents will:

 - Talk to their child about school and what goes on there.
-Take a positive interest in their child's work and educational progress - Instil the value of education and regular school attendance within the home environment - Encourage their child to look to the future and have aspirations - Contact the school, either by telephone, email or in person, if their child is absent to let them know the reason why and the expected date of return.
+Take a positive interest in their child's work and educational progress - Instil the value of education and regular school attendance within the home environment - Encourage their child to look to the future and have aspirations - Contact the school every day their child is absent, either via the absence line, school email or in person to let them know the reason why and the expected date of return.
 Verbal notification to be followed up with an email or letter where possible. - Try to avoid unnecessary absences.
-Wherever possible make appointments for the doctors, dentists etc. outside of school hours - Ask the school for help if their child is experiencing difficulties - Inform the school of any change in circumstances that may impact on their child's attendance - Support the school; take every opportunity to get involved in their child's education, form a positive relationship with school and acknowledge the importance of children receiving the same messages from both school and home - Encourage routine at home, for example, bed times, homework, preparing school bag and uniform the evening before - Not keep their child away from school to go shopping, to help at home or to look after other members of the family - Avoid taking their child on holiday during term-time.
-Where this is unavoidable, send a written leave request to the Headteacher in advance of booking the holiday.
+Wherever possible, make appointments for the doctor, dentist, etc. outside of school hours - Ask the school for help if their child is experiencing difficulties - Inform the school of any change in circumstances that may impact on their child's attendance - Support the school; take every opportunity to get involved in their child's education, form a positive relationship with school and acknowledge the importance of children receiving the same messages from both home and school - Encourage routine at home, for example, bed times, homework, preparing school bag and uniform the evening before - Not keep their child away from school to go shopping, to help at home or to look after other members of the family - Avoid taking their child on holiday during term-time.
+Where this unavoidable, send a written leave request to the Headteacher in advance of booking the holiday.